CarolinaFernandez/keycloak-mtls/README.md

 One-click deployment and configuration for Keycloak to provide two working methods based on mutual TLS (mTLS):
 1. Authenticate users from the browser.
 1. Authenticate clients without a browser.
+1. Provide (by default) a reverse proxy mode.

 This will deploy:
 * Keycloak in production mode, loading pregenerated realm configuration.